 Overview

-There are spruced-up colonial towns, such as of Suchitoto with its cobbled streets and thriving arts scene, and Joya de Cerén – a pre-Columbian village remarkably preserved under layers of volcanic ash.
+There are spruced-up colonial towns, such as Suchitoto with its cobbled streets and thriving arts scene, and Joya de Cerén – a pre-Columbian village remarkably preserved under layers of volcanic ash.
 Beaches are undeveloped: Punta Roca is a popular destination for surfers.
-In the east, the rucked hills around Perquín, the guerrilla movement’s base in the civil war, are now a haven of serenity.
+In the east, the rugged hills around Perquín, the guerrilla movement’s base in the civil war, are now a haven of serenity.

 Our top holiday styles to El Salvador